-> Motu Road best not for 2WD vehicles and there is logging in progress.
+> Motu Road has some logging in progress.
 See below.

 DUNES TRAIL OPEN >

 The Dunes Trail crosses an area of cultural and environmental significance.
 Please do not use unmarked tracks in the dunes.
 Your respect is appreciated.

 The trail is not affected by seawater unless there's a storm, but if you want to see tide times, please refer to the [MetService Tide Table].

 At some entrances to the linking Otara Stopbank Trail, concrete blocks have been put up to barrier motorbike access to the trail, you may need to dismount.

 PAKIHI TRACK OPEN >